o-t-w/blog/src/content/blog/popovers.md

 The `popover` attribute is supported in Chrome, Safari, and behind a flag in Firefox.
 The `popovertarget` attribute currently has better browser support than `invoketarget`. `popovertarget` is popover-specific, offering a declarative way to toggle popovers open and closed. `popovertarget` will likely eventually be [deprecated and replaced](https://github.com/openui/open-ui/issues/869) by the more flexible `invoketarget`.
 After popovers shipped in Chrome, some smart people realised it would also be handy to have a declarative way for buttons to open dialogs and perform other tasks, which is why there are two ways to do the same thing.
 A [polyfill for invokers](https://www.npmjs.com/package/invokers-polyfill) is available.

 ## Light dismiss
 The `popover` attribute can be set to either `auto` (the default) or `manual`.
 When set to `auto`, the popover has light dismiss functionality: if the user clicks outside of the popover, the popover is closed.
-Opening another popover will also close the popover.
 Pressing the escape key will also close the popover.
+Only one `auto` popover is ever open at a time.

 When set to `manual`, there is no light dismiss functionality and the escape key does not close the popover.
 The popover must be explicitly closed by pressing the button again (or by calling `hidePopover()` in JavaScript).
-It is not closed when another popover is opened, meaning multiple `manual` popovers can be open at the same time.
+Multiple `manual` popovers can be open at the same time.

 ```html
 <button invoketarget="foobar">Toggle popover</button>